uoy-cs-eng2/mdbook-practicals/src/practicals/modelling-and-metamodelling/research-project-dsl.md

 ## Solution

-Try to design your own metamodel before you check out the solution below ([research-project.emf](solutions/research-project-dsl/research-project.emf)).
+Try to design your own metamodel before you check out the solution below.
+It is also available in the model solution [ZIP file](../../solutions/practical6.zip).

 ```emfatic
 {{#include ../../../solutions/practical6/research-project-dsl/research-project.emf}}